Posted on 1/19/2016 in Digital Marketing

 What is Interactive Content

-The reason users respond so well to interactive content is because it’s representative of having a conversation with the brand, rather than being “talked at” with long paragraphs of text.
+The reason users respond so well to interactive content is that its representative of having a conversation with the brand, rather than being “talked at” with long paragraphs of text.
 The user’s input is being taken into account and their opinion appears to matter to the brand.

 Interactivity also helps content stand out in an environment where content creation has become so prevalent.
 Taking a piece of successful content and evolving it into an interactive application is a great way to double your content and attract new users.
 The added interactivity also creates another way to track the level of engagement a user has with a piece of content.